ceph/ceph/doc/cephadm/services/osd.rst

 .. note::
-    If the unmanaged flag is unset, cephadm automatically deploys drives that match the DriveGroup in your OSDSpec.
+    If the unmanaged flag is unset, cephadm automatically deploys drives that match the OSDSpec.
 For example, if you use the ``all-available-devices`` option when creating OSDs, when you ``zap`` a device the cephadm orchestrator automatically creates a new OSD in the device.
 To disable this behavior, see :ref:`cephadm-osd-declarative`.